Libraries & Technology

 In the Lower School, students use iPads in developmentally appropriate ways as they learn the basics of the digital world and internet research.
 Middle School students master the iPad in 5th and 6th grades, and move onto ChromeBooks for 7th and 8th.
 Finally, in the Upper School, students are given the option of using their own device or a school-issued MacBook Air.
 These devices enhance many of our curricular initiatives, helping our students collaborate, use digital research resources, and synthesize and display findings in presentations.

 The 712 Carroll Street Library serves PreK and Kindergarten students and teachers.
 Parents are frequent visitors as well, taking out books with and for their children.
 This top-floor, bright space is stocked with books geared to the interests of our youngest students.

 The 701 Carroll Street Library consists of several smaller spaces, now known as “Hubs.”
-These innovative spaces house the library collection, leveled books for classroom use, circulating library, and many technological resources for 1st through 4th grades.
-The Hubs provide small spaces for independent student work as well as collaborative work, and are stocked with books and resources appropriate to the grade levels in closest proximity.
-Among the small spaces is the STEAM Hub, created as a place for students and teachers to learn, create, and collaborate using technology, and is a new envisioning of the functions and objectives of a library.
+These spaces house the library collection, leveled books for classroom use, and many digital and analog resources for 1st through 4th grades.
+The Hubs provide small spaces for independent student work as well as collaboration.
+Among these small spaces is the STEAM Hub, created as a place for students and teachers to learn, create, design and collaborate using materials ranging from cardboard to robots to iPads - a new envisioning of the functions and objectives of a library.